icexmoon/markdown-img/README.md

 > - The index file will be regenerated each time it is run.
 > - The name of the generated index file is `markdown_img_index.md`, please make sure not to customize the file with the same name in the target directory.
+> - You can use the specified configuration, such as `pymdimg -s --config normal`, as described in the relevant entry in [Generating a copy of the mapbed markdown].

 ### Refreshing a copy of the image bed